pressureless/paper_md/papers/Portrait/portrait.md

 <figcaption align = "center">Fig. 4.
 The symmetry of human faces is a useful cue for reasoning about lighting: a face’s reflectance and geometry is likely symmetric, but the shadow cast upon that face is likely not symmetric.
 To leverage this, a landmark detection system is applied to the input image (a) and the recovered landmark (b) are used to produce a per-pixel mirrored version of the input image (c).
 This mirrored image is appended to the input image in our networks, which improves performance by allowing the network to directly reason about asymmetric image content (d) which is likely due to facial and foreign shadows.
 </figcaption>
 </figure>
 Given an image I , we use the landmark detection system of [@kartynnik2019real] to produce a model of facial geometry consisting of 468 2D vertices (Figure 4(b)) and a mesh topology (which is fixed for all instances).
-For each vertex j we precompute the index of its bilaterally symmetric vertex j, which corresponds to a vertex (uj ̄,vj ̄) at the same position as (uj,vj) but on the opposite side of the face.
+For each vertex $j$ we precompute the index of its bilaterally symmetric vertex $j$, which corresponds to a vertex $(u_{\bar{j}}, v_{\bar{j}})$ at the same position as $(u_j,v_j)$ but on the opposite side of the face.
 With this correspondence we could simply produce a “mirrored” version of I by applying a meshwarp to I where the position of each vertex j is moved to the position of its mirror vertex j.
 However, a straightforward meshwarp is prone to triangular-shaped artifacts and irregular behavior on foreshortened triangles or inaccurately-estimated keypoint locations.
 For this reason we instead use a “soft” warping approach based on an adaptive radial basis function (RBF) kernel: For each pixel in I we compute its RBF weight with respect to the 2D locations of all vertices, express that pixel location as a convex combination of all vertex locations, and then interpolate the “mirrored” pixel location by computing the same convex combination of all mirrored vertex locations.
 Put formally, we first compute the Euclidean distance from all pixel locations to all vertex locations:

 ``` iheartla